Intersection conductance and canonical alternating paths, methods for general finite Markov chains: Examples

 \section{Examples}

-We present two examples where our canonical path theorems extend previously known bounds into the general non-reversible non-lazy case.
-First, the classical problem of the max-degree walk on a graph, then walks on Cayley graphs.
+To demonstrate our method we give two examples where the new canonical path theorems extend previously known bounds into the general non-reversible non-lazy case.
+First, the classical problem of the max-degree walk on a graph, then the more interesting case of walks on Cayley graphs, i.e. random walks on groups.

-\begin{example} Consider an Eulerian multigraph with $n$ vertices and max-degree $d$, that is a strongly connected graph with in-degree=out-degree at each vertex.
-This is the natural generalization of an undirected multigraph into the directed graph setting.
-Let $d(x,y)$ denote the number of directed edges from $x$ to $y$, so that $d(x)=\sum_y d(x,y)$ is the degree of $x$.
-The max-degree walk has uniform stationary distribution and transition probabilities $\P(x,y)=\frac{d(x,y)}{d}$ if $y\neq x$ and $\P(x,x)=1-\frac{d(x,y)-d(x,x)}{d}$; the walk is lazy if there are at least $d/2$ self-loops at each vertex.
+\begin{example} An Eulerian multigraph is a strongly connected graph with in-degree=out-degree at each vertex, a natural generalization of the undirected multigraph into the directed graph setting.
+Suppose an Eulerian multigraph has $n$ vertices and maximum out-degree $d$.
+Let $d(x,y)$ denote the number of directed edges from $x$ to $y$, so that $d(x)=\sum_y d(x,y)$ is the out-degree of $x$.
+The max-degree walk has $\P(x,y)=\frac{d(x,y)}{d}$ if $y\neq x$ and $\P(x,x)=1-\frac{d(x)-d(x,x)}{d}$.
+The stationary distribution $\pi=1/n$ is uniform and the walk is lazy if $d(x)-d(x,x)\leq d/2$ at each vertex, i.e. there are many self-loops.